twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-10-well-spoken-words%zh.rst

 ④ Born as animal – a strong male goat in Bheṇṇākata country.
 It was castrated (the result of sexual misconduct) and rode by children and pulling cart.

 ⑤ Born as a monkey in a forest.
-The leader monkey of the group bit castrated the small monkey’s testicle to prevent him became stronger as enemy.
+The leader monkey of the group castrated the small monkey by biting its testicle to prevent it becoming stronger as enemy.

 ⑥ Born as a strong bull in Dudassana country.
 Therefore, the owner castrated him and used as pulling cart.